Parish Council 01344 874268

 Parish Council

 A Parish Council is a corporate body whose actions are subject to much legislation over the years.
 It is a non-political Council dedicated to improving the quality of life for those living and working in the village.
-Sunningdale is a medium sized Parish of some 3,700 electors.
+Sunningdale is a medium sized Parish of some 4,219electors.

 The Parish Council consists of ten Councillors.
 Councillors are part of the democratic framework of the country representing the interests of your community within a broad landscape of national governance.